 The step-by-step processes and templates outlined in this Toolkit represent a best effort to provide resources that will work for all Hubs in most cases.
 While the tools provide guidelines based on best practice, they should be adapted to local contexts and the planning requirements of each service.
-Where relevant, the Toolkit offers additional resources to assist Hubs in refining their approaches.
+SERVIR encourages engagement with diverse community members and key local stakeholders to co-develop the services, to ensure tools are adapted to local contexts and driven by their needs.
+Where relevant, the Toolkit offers additional resources and case studies to assist Hubs in refining their approaches.